 Retirement Communities > Memory Care

-Residents at memory care communities are more closely monitored than in assisted living.
+Residents at Memory Care Communities are more closely monitored than in Assisted Living.
 Not only is there a greater staff-to-patient ratio, but security is tighter and residents may be limited to certain higher-secured areas.
-In addition, all staff members are specially trained for memory care, and work to keep residents stimulated, on task, and calm.
+In addition, all staff members are specially trained for memory care, and they work to keep residents stimulated, on task, and calm.

-The programming of a memory care unit or memory care community centralizes on the needs of those suffering with dementia.
+The programming of a Memory Care unit or Memory Care Community centers on the needs of those suffering with dementia.
 It is intended to create predictable routines and limit disorientation.
 Caregivers in these centers will often go through training to help manage residents’ fall risks, agitated states, confusion and disorientation, and other unique behaviors and challenges of this population.

 Other services typically covered include:

 Consider these statements below to determine if a Memory Care Community may be beneficial for your loved one:

 If most or all of the above statements apply – and your loved one does not require regular nursing or medical care – then a Memory Care Community may be a good option.

 If most or all of the above statements apply – and your loved one DOES require regular nursing or medical care – consider…